A. Housing Terms and Conditions

 a.
 All residents and guests are to vacate the building when a fire alarm sounds.
 They must be at least 100 ft away from the building.
 No one may re-enter the facility until they are given permission.

 b.
 Tampering with smoke detectors, fire extinguishers, or fire alarms when there is no emergency, is prohibited.

 c.
 Smoking is not permitted in any of the residence halls.
-Smoking outside of the building is only permitted 25 feet away from the building.

 d.
 No candles, incense, or other items that require burning are allowed in the residence halls.
 This includes all decorative candles and candles with the wicks removed.
 The University reserves the right to confiscate candles or other questionable flammable materials and the student will face a judicial hearing.